 🔢 Quantitative data will tell you how many users your product reaches, how often they use your product, how much time and money they spend on it, and other numerical/measurable data.

-You can collect this information using data sourcing tools or by engaging directly with your users through feedback loops, which can be integrated directly into your app with Digital Adoption Platforms like Chameleon.
+You can collect this information using data-sourcing tools or by leveraging a data marketplace, as well as by engaging directly with your users through feedback loops, which can be integrated directly into your app with Digital Adoption Platforms like Chameleon.

 Step 2: Segment your users #